 To illustrate the problem, suppose the sender is using a legacy wallet and paying to the receiver’s SegWit address.
 In this case, the sender’s wallet may incorrectly warn them that the address is invalid or not supported.
 This can confuse the sender’s end, leading them to think that the receiver provided an incorrect address.

-The receiver should then have the ability to switch to a Script address that does not have all the benefits of SegWit, like cheaper transactions but will be compatible with the sender’s wallet.
+The receiver should then have the ability to switch to a Script or Taproot address that does not have all the benefits of SegWit, like cheaper transactions and more advanced features, but will be compatible with the sender’s wallet.